theo-dep/wasm-dom/README.md

 - Remove the `init` method and create DOM API functions and DomRecycler singleton class.
 - Add [WebAssembly Garbage Collector](https://github.com/WebAssembly/gc) support but keep DOM recycler for old browser ([very recent feature](https://webassembly.org/features/#table-row-gc)).

+### Third party

+To support browsers without WebAssembly garbage collection, a dynamic strategy using type erasure is implemented.
+Thanks to [Erased](https://github.com/qnope/Erased), the pattern is made easy.
+Headers are included in a single header.

 ## Motivation

 From asm-dom author: